 What vegetables can goats not eat?

 There are some vegetables that goats cannot eat like kale.
-Additionally, there are many vegetable plants that goats can’t eat while they can eat the flesh or fruit of those vegetables like tomatoes.
+Additionally, while goats can eat tomatoes, they are on of many vegetable plants that goats can eat only the flesh or fruit of and not the vines or actual plant.

 What vegetables can goat's eat?